 - Apple gave green signal to iPhone 4′s mass production

-- While demo trials and field testing of iPhone 4 were going on, Apple did realize ‘something’ wrong with their design, with regard to handling it in certain manner.
+- While demo trials and field testing of iPhone 4 were going on, Apple did realize ‘something’ wrong with their design, with regard to handling it in a certain manner.

-- As Apple couldn’t afford to back out due to heavy investment and deadline was hitting them hard too, so they came up with an alternative, offering “bumpers”, at a price of course.
+- As Apple couldn’t afford to back out due to heavy investment and the deadline was hitting them hard too, so they came up with an alternative, offering “bumpers”, at a price of course.

 - Apple went ahead with the flawed design, taking users for granted and underestimating worst consequences.

 - Rest is all we know very well.

 The only thing going in Apple’s favor here is that Apple’s product cycle isn’t too long to worry about.
 Since the arrival of the iPhone in 2007, Apple has never missed the track and has consistently delivered an evolved iPhone to the market, year after year.
 This has kept the sales momentum going for Apple and Apple is most likely to continue so in the future.